neogeographica/singleplayer_scripts/scripts/README.md

 # Setup

-Five steps are needed to get these scripts working.
+Six steps are needed to get these scripts working.
 Those steps are numbered and called out below, with some other context and discussion around them.

 ## Prerequisites

+**1. Use "scripts" as your working directory**

+Make sure that you are in a shell with this "scripts" directory as the working directory, before proceeding to the sections below.
+Some of the example commands will assume this working directory.

-**1. Install utilities**
+**2. Install utilities**

 Technically each of these utilities used by the "quakelaunch" script are optional, but at least the first two of these are involved in implementing fundamental features of the script and are therefore highly recommended.